Quantifiers on languages and codensity monads: Introduction

 This paper contributes to the connection between the topological approach to language recognition and logical formalisms beyond the setting of regular languages, and furthers, along the way, the study of profinite monads in formal language theory.

 The main result of Section~\ref{s:extending-set-bims} allows one to extend finitary commutative $\Set$-monads to the category of \kl{Boolean spaces with internal monoids}.
 A particular instance of this result is presented in Section~\ref{sec:measures-s}, where duality-theoretic insights are used to provide a concrete and useful description of the constructions involved in terms of \kl{measures}.
-In Section~\ref{s:recog-transducers} we develop a generic approach for mirroring operations on languages, such as modular quantifiers, associating to a {\swim} $(X,M)$ a new {\swim} $(\DssX,\DssM)$, while Section~\ref{sec:duality-expl} explains how these constructions are indeed canonical and provides a Reutenauer-like result characterising the Boolean algebra closed under quotients generated by the languages recognised by $(\DssX,\DssM)$.
+In Section~\ref{s:recog-transducers} we develop a generic approach for mirroring operations on languages, such as modular quantifiers, associating to a {\swim} $(X,M)$ a new {\swim} $(\DssX,\DssM)$.
+Finally, Section~\ref{sec:duality-expl} explains how these constructions are indeed canonical and provides a Reutenauer-type result characterising the Boolean algebra generated by the languages recognised by $(\DssX,\DssM)$.